rox-architecture/rox-poc1-automatica-workflow/README.md

     *   **Negotiates Access**: Once the desired asset is found, the Consumer's EDC initiates a contract negotiation with the Provider's EDC.
 This involves:
         *   The Consumer presenting its identity (e.g., its Business Partner Number - BPN).
         *   The Provider's EDC evaluating if the Consumer meets the policy requirements.
     *   **Receives an Endpoint Data Reference (EDR)**: If the negotiation is successful, the Provider's EDC issues an EDR.
-This EDR is a secure token that contains the actual information on how to access the data (e.g., temporary credentials for the S3 bucket).
+This EDR is a secure token that contains the actual information on how to access the data (e.g., temporary credentials for the S3 bucket or HTTP endpoint).
-    *   **Accesses Data**: The Consumer uses the EDR to directly access the data from its source (e.g., downloads the file from S3).
+    *   **Accesses Data**: The Consumer uses the EDR to directly access the data from its source (e.g., downloads the file from S3 or HTTP endpoint).
 The data transfer happens directly between the Consumer and the data source, not necessarily through the EDCs themselves after the EDR is issued.

 3.  **EDC's Magic**:
     *   The EDC connectors on both sides handle the complex interactions of asset advertisement, policy enforcement, contract negotiation, and secure EDR exchange.